acolorbright/cookie-bar/README.md

 Cookie Bar is a free & easy solution to the EU cookie law.

+_This repository has an RBMA flavored and stripped down version of the [original cookie-bar project](http://cookie-bar.eu/)._

 ##### Why use Cookie Bar?

 There is a lot of mystery and fuss surrounding the new EU cookie legislation, but it's essentially really simple.
 Cookies are files used to track site activity and most websites use them.
 Site owners need to make the use of cookies very obvious to visitors.